Psychotherapy in London & online.

-I am a registered (MBACP) psychotherapist in Stoke Newington and London Bridge (UK) that believes every client deserves a fresh approach.
+I am a registered (MBACP) psychotherapist working in London and online.
+I believe every client deserves a fresh approach.
 You are the expert on your own life, yet we can all benefit from a skilled perspective on recent or longer-term difficulties.
-Generally working in open-ended contracts, I am creative, confident and dedicated to my work.
-I have seen the power of careful listening with presence and compassion to bring about real, meaningful change.
+Working in open-ended contracts, I am creative, confident and dedicated.
+Careful listening with presence and compassion can lead to meaningful change.
 If you'd like an initial conversation or to arrange a meeting, please get in touch.

 Areas of work

 Problems tend to gain labels.
 These change over time.
 Currently popular ones are below and by no means comprehensive.
 How can I claim to work with such a wide range?
 The words attempt to separate, but what they describe is part of a human and social system.
 That is my specialism.

 Sex & SEXUALITY